Shirel25/ZoomViT-Study/README.md

 ### Step 1: Baseline Vision Transformer

-A modular Vision Transformer implemented from scratch in **PyTorch**, including:
+A Vision Transformer baseline built upon the **timm** PyTorch implementation, extended with custom hooks and pruning mechanisms.

+The architecture includes:

 - Patch Embedding and Positional Encodings
 - 12 Transformer blocks with Multi-Head Self-Attention